Faleesha-Zaeen/repository1/README.md

 # repository1
-this is my first git repository
+This is my first git repository
+Author:Faleesha